The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Observations

 \section{Observations}

-The Ginga ASM consists of two identical gas proportional counters with six fan-beam collimators to restrict field of view (FOV) of $1^{\circ} \times 45^{\circ}$.
-It is sensitive to the X-ray photons with energies between 1 and 20 keV, and has a total effective area of 420 cm$^2$.
+The Ginga ASM consisted of two identical gas proportional counters with six fan-beam collimators to restrict field of view (FOV) of $1^{\circ} \times 45^{\circ}$.
+It was sensitive to X-ray photons with energies between 1 and 20 keV, and had a total effective area of 420 cm$^2$.
 It provided real-time alerts of X-ray transient phenomena and long-term historical records of X-ray sources.
 The Ginga ASM monitored the sky from 1987 February to 1991 October.
 Further details of the Ginga ASM are described by~\citet{tsu89}.
-The Ginga ASM light curve of 4U 1820-30 collected from MJD 46861 to 48532 was analyzed in this study.
+The Ginga ASM light curve of 4U 1820-30 archived on the website of the High Energy Astrophysics Science Archive Research Center (HEASARC\footnote{https://heasarc.gsfc.nasa.gov/docs/archive.html}) collected from March 7, 1987 (MJD 46,861) to October 3, 1991 (MJD 48,532) was analyzed in this study.

-The RXTE ASM~\citep{lev96} is an instrument mounted on RXTE to monitor the variable and the transient X-ray sources.
-It consists of three scanning shadow cameras, each containing a position-sensitive proportional counter, to observe the sky through a one-dimensional coded mask with an FOV of $6^{\circ} \times 90^{\circ}$.
-It is designed to detect the cosmic X-rays in the photon energy range of 1.5-12 keV, which can be further divided into 1.5-3, 3-5 and 5-12 keV energy bands.
+The RXTE ASM~\citep{lev96} was an instrument mounted on RXTE to monitor the variable and the transient X-ray sources.
+It consisted of three scanning shadow cameras, each containing a position-sensitive proportional counter, to observe the sky through a one-dimensional coded mask with an FOV of $6^{\circ} \times 90^{\circ}$.
+It was designed to detect the cosmic X-rays in the photon energy range of 1.5-12 keV, which can be further divided into 1.5-3, 3-5 and 5-12 keV energy bands.
 In addition to these energy bands, the light curves with two different time resolutions, dwell (a 90 sec exposure) and one-day binned, were also archived.
 During its mission, from the beginning of 1996 to early 2012, the RXTE ASM scanned the entire sky every 90 minutes.
-In this research, the 1.5-12 keV RXTE ASM light curve collected between MJD 50088 and 55831 was selected to analyze the superorbital modulation of 4U 1820-30.
+In this research, the 1.5-12 keV RXTE ASM light curve of 4U 1820-30 archived on the website of the HEASARC collected between January 6, 1996 (MJD 50,088) and September 27, 2011 (MJD 55,831) was selected to analyze the superorbital modulation of 4U 1820-30.